Bestiality with a donkey: Antiquity

 "May the donkey swell up!
 May he mount the jenny!
 May the buck get an erection!
 May he repeatedly mount the female-kid!
 At the head of my bed, indeed, a buck is tied!
 At the foot of my bed, indeed, a stag is tied!
 The one at the head of my bed: get an erection!
 Make love to me!
 The one at the foot of my bed: get an erection!
 Caress me!
 My vagina is the vagina of a bitch!
 His penis is the penis of a dog!
 Like the vagina of a bitch seizes the penis of a dog, may my vagina seize his penis!"
-(Note: It's unclear whether bestiality was actually performed in this ritual; the source emphasizes that regardless, bestial imagery was considered sexually exciting.)
+(Note: While the ritual uses explicit bestial language, scholars such as Ilan Peled emphasize that this was a psychological tool of sympathetic magic intended to "arouse" the patient by invoking nature's raw vitality, rather than a description of an actual act of bestiality performed during the rite.)

 In Ancient Egypt, curses inflicting donkey rape can be found from the Pharaonic period to the Coptic period, usually inscribed on stelae.
 According to a book written during the reign of Ramesses III, a donkey will have sex with the wife and children of one who has intercourse with it.
 It was also written that if a woman had sex with a donkey, great misfortune would befall her, as if she had had intercourse with an Assyrian.
 The Donation Stele of King Tefnakht describes a "donkey curse" for those who disturb the fields he gave to the goddess Neith:

 "As for the one who will disturb them, the wrath of Neith comes to be against him forever and ever.
 His son will not be confirmed in his office.
 May the donkey rape him; may the donkey (rape) his wife and his children.
 May he go to the fiery blast of the mouth of Sakhmet and to the oath of the Lord of the universe and (that of) the gods altogether..."

 In Ancient Greece, donkeys were viewed disfavorably; to accuse someone's mother of having intercourse with a donkey was to accuse her not just of bestiality, but of bestiality with a particularly grotesque and demeaning beast.
 Aristo of Ephesus was recorded to have had sex with a female donkey.
 Sex with donkeys is implicitly mentioned in Aristophanes' comedies The Frogs and The Wasps; according to Wolfgang Luppe, the allusions are not entirely unhistorical.
 In a theater performance in ancient Corinth, a woman had sex with a donkey.

 Apuleius wrote of wealthy Romans having sex with donkeys.
 Juvenal, in his book of Satires, mentions women who were guilty of having sex with donkeys.
 Pliny the Elder wrote that donkey penises soaked in oil and hyena penises covered in honey were sexual fetishes of women living at the time.
 In History of the Wars, Byzantine historian Procopius wrote that the Heruli, especially those with donkeys, copulated in an "unholy manner"; scholars believe his claims were likely exaggerated.